kevin-cazal/draft-camp-dj/part3_particle_effects/workshop.md

 5. Result: Looks like smooth movement!

 **Visual Concept**: [SCHEMA PLACEHOLDER: Flipbook animation showing how individual frames create movement illusion]

-**Real-world analogy**: Like a flipbook - each page shows a slightly different picture.
-Flip through quickly, and it looks like movement.

 ### Understanding Arrays of Objects